JunboJ/SendemailwithPHP/readme.txt

+This is not the only or best way to send email!

 1.you need to change the security setting in your gamil to turn on the access of less secure app

 2.download sendmail.zip and put all the file in a folder named 'sendmail' in the root folder of your wamp